ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 * [Filter] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Special-Topics_SearchFilter) - define chart specific 'Search/Filter' criteria
 * [Date Range] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Trends#date-range-selection) - define chart specific 'Date Range' settings
-_Note: On the 'Rides View' the 'Date Range' parameter are a drop-down list, where you can select 'Data Range' which are then considered in the 'Bests' calculation._
+_Note: On the 'Rides View' the 'Date Range' parameter are a drop-down list, where you can select 'Date Range' which are then considered in the 'Bests' calculation._
-* `Data series `- here you have multiple sets of data which can be analyized in the 'MMP' curve style.
-Important to know is that you also need to check 'Show Bests' to show the curve for any of the 'Data Series' - otherwise you might see only the 'CP Model' curve (for 'Data Series' = 'Power', or an empty chart for any other 'Data Series'.
+* `Data series `- here you have multiple sets of data which can be analyzed in the 'MMP' curve style.
+Important to know is that you also need to check 'Show Bests' to show the curve for any of the 'Data Series' - otherwise you might see only the 'CP Model' curve (for 'Data Series' = 'Power', or an empty chart for any other 'Data Series').
 * `Power Shading `- if checked, shows the power zones, along the curve.
 Only has effect for 'Data Series' = 'Power'.
 * `Show Grid`- if checked, the plot area get's a grid for easier analysis
 * `Show Bests `- if checked, shows the 'MMP' curve (the best value for point of duration of the X-Axis) for the 'Data Series' selected